Rubén Iranzo

-Rubén "Rubo" Iranzo Lendínez (born 14 March 2003) is a Spanish professional footballer who plays as a central defender for Valencia CF Mestalla.
+Rubén "Rubo" Iranzo Lendínez (born 14 March 2003) is a Spanish professional footballer who plays as a central defender for Real Zaragoza.

 Club career

 Iranzo was born in Picanya, Valencian Community, and joined Valencia CF's youth setup in 2011, from Javi Garrido de Torrent CF. On 8 June 2021, after finishing his formation, he signed his first professional contract until 2025, and was promoted to the reserves in Tercera División RFEF.

 Iranzo made his senior debut on 18 September 2021, coming on as a late substitute in a 4–0 home routing of CD Olímpic de Xàtiva.
 On 20 December, he made his first team – and La Liga – debut, replacing Cristiano Piccini in a 4–3 away win over rivals Levante UD.

+On 26 August 2026, Iranzo signed a three-year contract with Primera Federación side Real Zaragoza.

 International career

 Iranzo represented Spain at under-16, under-17, under-18 and under-19 levels.